geminiplanetimager/gpi_pipeline/documentation/usage/tutorial_pol.rst

 .. rubric:: Footnotes

 .. [#] Note that the compiled IDL virtual machine `does not support the IDL-Bridge <http://www.exelisvis.com/docs/IDL_IDLBridge.html>`_ object used to enable the parallelization of this task across multiple processes.
-If you are running the GPI pipeline using the compiled code and virtual machine, then you will need to choose the single thread option here, or in any case parallelization will be automatically disabled.
+If you are running the GPI pipeline using the compiled code with the virtual machine, then you will need to choose the single thread option here, or in any case parallelization will be automatically disabled.

 .. [#] Specifically it arises because of accidental systematic biases in the extraction regions used to sum the flux from each lenslet spot.
 Some spots are well centered on a pixel, some are centered on the corner between four pixels, etc. The current extraction box is fixed in size for all lenslet spots (5 pixels, rounded to integer pixel locations) and thus doesn't take into account the variations in encircled energy depending on how well each spot is centered.
 Here too we are working on improved algorithms (optimal extraction based on empirically calibrated subpixel resolution lenslet PSFs) that will mitigate this issue.